mahdi8731/arvan-challenge/README.md

 - **Postgres**: Utilized for storing coupon and wallet data, providing a reliable and scalable database solution.
 - **Redis**: Employed for caching and enhancing the performance of certain operations within the service.
 - **NATS**: Used as a messaging system to facilitate communication between different components of the service.
+Selected over alternatives like Kafka or RabbitMQ for its lower latency, ensuring swift communication between service components.

 ## Third-Party Dependencies